 2. Stationary Lunge with Leg Lift

 Starting with your feet shoulder-width apart, take a step backwards with your right leg into a lunge.
 Then stop when your knee is around two inches above the ground.
 From here, lift your right leg straight back and work the glute.
 Repeat this 10 times and then repeat with other leg.
+For a great mobile alternative to this exercise, check out these walking lunges from the blogger Buzy Mum.

 This exercise is like two exercises in one.
 You’re performing a lunge with one leg.
 The front leg is doing the work in the lunge because the quad, glute, and hamstring are all contracting and stabilizing.
 Then when you lift the alternate leg, you’re working the standing leg even more while strengthening the back of the lifted leg.
 With so many things going on in the lower body and glutes for this exercise, it’s important to do this one slowly and precisely.